ligi/docs/docs/trezor-apps/_sources/bitex.rst.txt

 What is Bitex.la?
 -----------------

-`Bitex.la <https://bitex.la>`_ is a bitcoin exchange, financial services and liquidity provider for the region of Latin America.
+`Bitex.la <https://bitex.la>`_ is a bitcoin exchange, financial services, and liquidity provider for the region of Latin America.
 People can now be part of the global economy with the safety only TREZOR can provide with its passwordless and secure authentication.
 Sign in with TREZOR and start buying, selling and trading bitcoin.